A week later, Editi was excited about the new week. Akwang was going to be home in two days, and she was excited about it.

-Nneoma had called several times, telling her about how London was cold, and how Jackson snored and got tired too quick most of the times.
+Nneoma had called several times, telling her about how London was cold, and how Jackson snored and got tired too quick most of the time.
 She sent her pictures of herself and Jackson in shopping malls and in the train, and Editi would just mutter, ‘I’m happy for you Nne.’

 Editi visited her mother that afternoon.
-She’d gone to pluck spinach from her farm to make special soup for her husband.
+She’d gone to pluck spinach from her farm to make a special soup for her husband.

-“Edigirl,” Her mother called her gently.
+“Edigirl,” her mother called her gently.

 “Mama,” Editi replied weakly.

 “You look tired.
 So tired.
-I hope you’re alright?”
-She asked.
+I hope you’re alright?” she asked.

-“I’m fine mama” Editi replied.
+“I’m fine mama,” Editi replied.

-Her mother paused, stared at her face for a few seconds and began to dance, lifting one leg up and putting the other down, “Jesus has blessed me!”
-Her mother exclaimed happily.
+Her mother paused, stared at her face for a few seconds and began to dance, lifting one leg up and putting the other down, “Jesus has blessed me!” her mother exclaimed happily.

 “Mama, what is that?”
 Editi asked in amazement.